poliyka/dj4-vue3-integrate/README.md

 }
 ```

-## VScode tasks guide
+### VScode guide - tasks

-This is good way for clean up all data and restart new environment when you development at local.
+This is good way to clean up all data and restart new environment when you develope locally.

-Create `settings.json` file in your `.vscode` folder.
+- Create `settings.json` file in your `.vscode` folder.
 Then insert following context.

-Replace python path by you own.
+- Replace python path by you own.

 ```json
 {